islandora-interest-groups/Islandora-Metadata-Interest-Group/resources/Tools.md

 ## Getting Data from XML into CSV

+Tools described here:
-1. Islandora Get CSV: gets values via Solr for an Islandora 7 collection
+1. **Islandora Get CSV**: gets values via Solr for an Islandora 7 collection
-1. XML2CSV: transform MODS XML values into CSV, by xpath.
+1. **XML2CSV**: transform MODS XML values into CSV, by xpath.
 Buggy.
-1. Complex XML to OpenRefine: transforms any XML values into an ordered CSV, including attributes
+1. **Complex XML to OpenRefine**: transforms any XML values into an ordered CSV, including attributes

 ### [Islandora Get CSV](https://github.com/mjordan/islandora_get_csv) by Mark Jordan at SFU
 For a given islandora 7.x collection, get a CSV of all the metadata values, from Solr.
 By Mark Jordan.